iSoftwerks.

 Back

-Blood Claim is a new Western from author Steve Croy.
-The project is underway and should be available in the first quarter of 2025.
+Blood Claim is a new Western from author Steve Croy, now available in Kindle and Nook format.
+The project is underway and should be available in the first quarter of 2025 in paperback.
 Look for updates here!
 If you enjoy Westerns, you might also enjoy the novel, Way of the Snake.
 For more books written by Steve Croy, try the Library Page.
 Happy reading! - SC

 Way of the Snake